Part 1. iOS 12 Update Problems: Update Failed

 - Adopt a more stable iOS 12 version: Wait for a more stable iOS 12 release and don’t update your device to a beta or initial version.
 If you are using iOS 12 beta and can’t upgrade it, then consider downgrading it to a stable iOS 11 version.

 Here are some other solutions to fix the common iPhone charging issues.

 4.3 iOS 12 Device Overheating Issue

-If your phone seems to overheat a lot whenever you use it, then you should be alarmed.
-There could be a serious issue with your phone and it should be fixed immediately.
-In most of the cases, a corrupt update or a software issue triggers the iPhone overheating problem.
+If your iPhone seems to overheat a lot whenever you use it, then you should be alarmed.
+There could be a serious issue with the iOS and it should be fixed immediately.
+In most of the cases, a corrupt iOS 12 update or a software issue triggers the iPhone overheating problem.

 Phone keeps overheating any time I listen to music, any time I’m active on my phone for any time.
 To the point where it’s turning itself off.

 FEEDBACK FROM TWITTER

 - Switch off intensive features: Simply turn off the internet, location, AirDrop, and other intensive features on iOS 12 and let it rest.
 You can also switch it off and turn it on again once iPhone is cooled down.

 - Remove the heavy case: If your iPhone is covered with a heavy case, then get rid of it.
 It is observed that a leather case can lead to the overheating of the iPhone at times.